SwapnilJambhulkar/SwapnilJambhulkar/README.md

 **Here's a glimpse into who I am** <br/>
 Hi there 👋🏻, My name is Swapnil Jambhulkar.
 I'm a passionate full-stack developer from Nagpur, Maharashtra 🌎.
 I'm a graduate Computer Science Engineer with  experience in Javascript, React, Next.js and NodeJs 👨‍🎓.
 I love to work with new technologies and develop web applications 🔭.
 Currently, I am learning how to improve the performance of progressive web applications for a better user experience 🌱.
 Now I am Open to Work as a Software Engineer 🚀.

-- 🔭 I’m currently working on Next.js,
+- 🔭 I’m currently working on Servicenow Platform,
-- 🌱 I’m currently learning GraphQL, Advanced Reactjs, Next JS
+- 🌱 I’m currently learning ITSM, GraphQL, Advanced Reactjs, Next JS
 - 💬 Ask me about #Javascript #ReactJS #NodeJS
 - 😄 Pronouns: he/him
 - 🏋️‍♀️ Hobby: Working out at the gym is not just a hobby for me; it's a way to keeps me energized and motivated.